mzallaghi4/PythonLearning/README.md

 # Practical Python Learning
-Learn Python Programming Step by Step
+Learn Python Programming Step by Step.
+Python course with hands-on exercises and solutions.

 Table of contents
 =================